AXAerospaceIndex.com

 What this is

 Aerospace Index is an independent research and mapping project.
-It is not a government program, funding request, infrastructure development proposal, or political initiative, and not affiliated with any agency, airport, company, or political organization.
+It is not a government program, funding request, infrastructure development proposal, or political initiative, and it is not affiliated with any agency, airport, company, or political organization.

 • Human-reviewed entries, not AI-only scraping.